Scotland Based Elopement Photographer

 If you’re a fan of Halloween, there is no shortage of tours and events to enjoy over the Spooky season.
 The golden colours of Autumn over October are a bonus to enjoy as well.
 In the lead-up to Christmas, the city is full of festivals, twinkling lights and markets that brighten up the dark evenings.

-There are accommodation options to suit every style and budget in Edinburgh, here are my favourite spots below that are ideal both in location and style for a wedding day.
+There are accommodation options to suit every style and budget in Edinburgh.
+Here are my favourite spots below that are ideal both in location and style for a wedding day.
+Some of the locations will also allow you to have a ceremony onsite too.

 16th-century cottage | A building out of a fairytale